-Over the coming months, the project looks to help generate an empowering narrative about citizenship and service.
-"Making community, public, and national service a cultural expectation, a common opportunity, and a civic rite of passage for every American," as Service Year says, promotes engagement, collaboration and unity and helps pass the baton of generational leadership to move America forward.
+The project looks to help generate an empowering narrative about citizenship and service across societal and generational lines in order to promote engagement, collaboration and e pluribus unum – and help pass the baton of generational leadership to move America forward.

-These interactive discussions aim to inspire America's youth on how they can best help themselves by helping others.
-They also show them clear pathways to service learning at local, national, and international levels.
-Encouraging and empowering young people to do good work and help solve common problems, starting in their own communities, also helps them improve their qualifications for personal advancement.
+These interactive sessions aim to help America's youth understand the meaning and value of service and how they can help themselves by helping others, then show them pathways to service learning at local, national, and international levels.